ivanrepi/crypto_investment_helper/README.md

 - This repository is tested on **Python 3.7+**.
 - Create a virtual environment with the version of Python you're going to use and activate it.
-- Check requirements.txt file to install the tested versions
+- Check requirements.txt file to install the tested versions.

 - Install [pandas](https://pandas.pydata.org/docs/user_guide/index.html) library.
 Copy and paste next command in your master branch:
     ```